cornernote/yii-embed-opencart/README.md

 - Yii is available from anywhere in OpenCart using Yii::app() or Yii::foobar
 - Models are built that represent all OpenCart tables including relations
-- Generate models for all your tables in one step using Gii
+- Generate models for all your tables in one step and create standard Yii Crud using Gii
 - Autoload any of your Yii models and components
 - Widgets can be rendered and will auto-include their stylesheet and javascript files
 - Controllers and Modules are handled by the OpenCart not_found.php controller